EIDA/mediatorws/docs/installing/development.rst

 Run the Test WSGI servers
 =========================

-The webservices are implemented using the `Flask <http://flask.pocoo.org/>`_ framework.

-The examples bellow use the built-in Flask server, which is not recommended to use in production.
+The examples bellow use the built-in `Flask <http://flask.pocoo.org/>`_ server, which is not recommended to use in production.
 In production environments the usage of a WSGI server should be preferred.
 An exemplary setup with *mod_wsgi* and Apache2 is described in the section `Deploying to a webserver`_.
 Alternatively use Gunicorn or uWSGI.

 Federator server
 ----------------